 We also offer seated yoga and gentle yoga classes, perfect for those with limited mobility, those recovering from an injury or surgery or for who just want a slightly slower paced class.
 Yoga is a safe and effective way to increase physical activity, especially strength, flexibility and balance.
 It is also recommended for older adults at risk of falls, to help improve balance and co-ordination.
 Regular yoga practice is proven to be beneficial for people with high blood pressure, aches and pains – including lower back pain, along with depression and stress.
 Yoga is often prescribed by the NHS for these exact reasons.

 For more information regarding the specific yoga classes which we offer in centre follow the links.
-Check out what we have to offer in our studio in Kettering.
+Check out what we have to offer in our studios for yoga in Kettering.

 Flow Yoga classes aim to be strong, but accessible and fun, with an emphasis on exploring the balance of strength and softness within poses and helping students listen to and become more aware of their bodies and breath.
 The Vinyasa element focuses on using the breath to flow the different postures together.
 Available in hot and normal temperatures.

 Our Hatha Yoga classes are practiced in either a hot room or at normal room temperature.
 They are a dynamic experience that has a varied series of postures designed to challenge and lift both body, mind and soul.
-Each class will be different, will challenge you, will be physically strong and allow you leave your practice calm, centred and relaxed .
+Each class will be different, will challenge you, will be physically strong and allow you leave your practice calm, centred and relaxed.
 Classes are suitable for all levels – all you need to do is come with a can-do attitude.
-Classes are designed to be fun and enjoyable… but with the promise of getting a sweat on.

 Practised in either a warm room, hot room or at normal room temperature.
 Yin Yoga is a slow-paced style of yoga with poses that are held for longer periods of time (typically 5 minutes) in an effort to release deep tissues, fascia, ligaments, joints and bone.
 The heated room complements the Yin poses, loosening the muscles and promoting the release of the deep tissues whilst relieving stress and anxiety, increasing circulation, balancing the emotions and building stamina.